5 free Lightroom alternatives

 No-frills freeware PhotoScape is the perfect Adobe Lightroom alternative for those who are unfamiliar with photo editing programs.
 With its clear, pre-set functions, you can easily manage your photos and optimize them with various features.
 With basic functions such as retouch, crop, effect filters, color, and brightness correction, you can achieve everything that is necessary to edit an image quickly and simply.
 As well as this, there are other fun effects, such as collages, adding text, frames, and speech bubbles.
 Photos can also be edited by batch processing using the window menu integrated into the desktop view.

-Conclusion: Simple and fast: these are without a doubt PhotoScape’s defining features.
-If you just want to use your photos for limited, private use, and prefer to an intuitive design rather than to integrate more complex functions, you’ll find all the necessary tools here.
+Summary: Simple and fast: these are without a doubt PhotoScape’s defining features.
+If you just want to use your photos for limited, private use, and prefer an intuitive design rather than more complex functions, you’ll find all the necessary tools here.
 For professionals or experienced hobbyists, however, the tool is perhaps somewhat basic.

 Pros Cons